 Mississippi’s most common natural disasters include severe storms, hurricanes, extreme heat and drought, tornadoes, floods, wildfires, winter storms, power outages, landslides, and earthquakes.

-Between 1953 and 2019, Mississippi declared 75 major disasters, of which severe storms and hurricanes happened the most according to FEMA.
+Between 1953 and 2019, Mississippi declared 75 major disasters, of which severe storms and hurricanes happened the most according to the Federal Emergency Management Agency (FEMA).

 1. Severe Storms